-Regular, dog savvy, relaxed home sitter needed for four pugs
+Regular, dog savvy, relaxed home sitter needed for three pugs

 The Pugnest is a quiet, peaceful environment.
 We regularly take foster pugs for pug rescue although we wouldn't go away while we have extra dogs in our care.